Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

 For the SW potential, $\a0$ is given by $\a0=\frac{1}{\kappa}(\kappa\sigma - \tan\kappa\sigma)$ where $\kappa=\sqrt{m\epsilon/\hbar^2}$.
 For the LJ potential, $\a0$ must be obtained numerically.
 We show $\a0$ in Fig.~\ref{fig:scatplot} as a function of the potential well depth $\epsilon$.
-The attractive SW potential has negative scattering length for an interaction strength below the first resonance, whereas the LJ potential has a positive $\a0$ below $\epsilon=4.336$, indicating an effectively repulsive interaction.
-Thus, when the interaction strength $\epsilon$ of the LJ potential is raised starting from zero, we find three regimes. (i) For $psilon\,<\,4.336$ we have $\a0\,>\,0$ and there is no bound state; the many-body ground state is a normal Fermi gas. (ii) For $4.336<\epsilon<11.18$ we have $\a0\,<\,0$.
-There is still no two-body bound state; due to the effectively attractive potential, the many-body ground state in the low density limit is expected to be a BCS state.
-At $\epsilon\,=\,11.18$ the LJ potential has a resonance at zero scattering energy. (iii) For $11.18\,<\,\epsilon$, $\a0$ becomes positive again, and the potential supports one two-body bound state; the many-body ground state in the low density limit is expected to be a BEC state of a molecular Bose gas.
+The attractive SW potential has negative scattering length for an interaction strength below the first resonance.
+The LJ potential has a positive $\a0$ below $\epsilon=4.336$, indicating an effectively repulsive interaction.
+Thus, when the interaction strength $\epsilon$ of the LJ potential is raised, starting from $\epsilon=0$, we find three regimes. (i) For $0\,<\,\epsilon\,<\,4.336$ we have $\a0\,>\,0$ and there is no bound state; the many-body ground state is a normal Fermi gas. (ii) For $4.336<\epsilon<11.18$ we have $\a0\,<\,0$.
+There is still no two-body bound state.
+Due to the effectively attractive potential, the many-body ground state is, at low densities, a BCS state. (iii) At $\epsilon\,=\,11.18$ the LJ potential has a resonance at zero scattering energy.
+For $11.18\,<\,\epsilon$, $\a0$ becomes positive again, and the potential supports at least one two-body bound state.
 All these states of Fermi gases have been studied extensively in experiments with ultracold alkali gases as discussed in the introduction.
-In a previous paper~\cite{ljium} we have already studied both, $\a0\,>\,0$ and $\a0,<\,0$ for fermions, and $\a0\,>\,0$ for bosons.
-In that work we have also examined more sophisticated versions of the FHNC-EL method and have concluded that these are necessary only at densities comparable to that of liquid helium, the reader is referred to that work to assess the range of densities for which the very simple version of the theory spelled out in Sec. \ref{ssec:FHNC} is reliable.
-In short, the accuracy of our energy calculations is expected to be better than 1 percent below a density of $\rho = 10^{-2}\,\sigma$, whereas the error of the simple FHNC-EL version is about 10 percent as the density increased to $\rho = 0.4\,\sigma$ which is close to the freezing density of \he3.
+In a previous paper,~\cite{ljium} we have already studied both, $\a0\,>\,0$ and $\a0\,<\,0$ for fermions, and $\a0\,>\,0$ for bosons.
+In that work we have also examined more sophisticated versions of the FHNC-EL method and have concluded that these are necessary only at densities comparable to that of liquid helium.
+The reader is referred to that work to assess the range of densities for which the very simple version of the theory spelled out in Sec. \ref{ssec:FHNC} is reliable.
+In short, the accuracy of our energy calculations is expected to be better than 1 percent below a density of $\rho = 10^{-2}\,\sigma^{-3}$, whereas the error of the simple FHNC-EL version is about 10 percent as the density increased to $\rho = 0.4\,\sigma^{-3}$ which is close to the freezing density of \he3.

 We focus in the present work on the effect of attractive interactions ($\a0\,< 0\,$).
 We have solved Eqs. (\ref{eq:FermiRPA0})-(\ref{eq:GFHNC}) on a mesh of $2^{18}$ points, with a resolution of 30 points between $r=0$ and $r=\sigma$, amounting to a box size of 8732$\,\sigma$.
 Such a huge box size is necessary to obtain a reasonable momentum space resolution at the very low densities we are considering here: Note that a Fermi wave number of $10^{-3}\sigma^{-1}$ corresponds to a wavelength of $6000\sigma$, hence this box size is the bare minimum of what one should take to resolve features of the order of the Fermi wave number.
 All our calculations are done for the range of interaction strength where there is no two-body bound state, {\em i.e.\/} before the first resonance of $\a0$ appears (indicated by vertical lines in Fig. \ref{fig:scatplot}).